 Financial management is usually not a top priority for many Brits when travelling.
 It should be an element of the planning process to help avoid any incidents when abroad.
 And it’s critical for all travellers to understand the circumstances of their international finances when travelling.
 Even even though 32 million people use credit cards in the UK, a majority are uninformed about the additional charges that apply when used abroad.
+There are plenty of expenses involved when it comes to travel, from airport transfer to exchange costs for currency.
+Understanding these expenses will help you to determine your budgets for travel and what you need to spend when you get there.
+Costs build very quickly depending on your tastes, and managing those finances is crucial.
 These charges can build up quickly when the card bearer conducts more transactions away from their home country, and they can be avoided with some careful planning.
 Read further to learn more about managing your finances as you travel.

 1. Open a bank account with little or not international fees